grygy/pv217-microservices-materials/02/README.md

 are the most common ones.

 - GET - used to retrieve data from a specified resource
-- POST - used to send data to a server to create/update a resource
+- POST - used to send data to a server to create a resource
-- PUT - used to send data to a server to create/update a resource
+- PUT - used to send data to a server to update a resource
 - DELETE - used to delete a specified resource

 #### Request body